-{\bf Dual-path interferometry:} Since the axion cavity is a single photon emitter at low pulse rates, the major experimental bottleneck lies in the detection sensitivity to weak microwave signals at the single-photon level.
-So far, practical microwave single-photon detectors are still yet to realize, mainly because the microwave photon energy is several orders of magnitude lower than that of an optic photon, resulting in detection difficulty of microwave single photons~\cite{Blais:2020wjs}.
-Currently, a typical linear detector scheme for axion cavity search consists of an amplification chain, which is a cryogenic HEMT amplifier as a pre-amplifier placing at $4\,$K temperature stage in a dilution refrigerator, and subsequent room-temperature amplifiers.
-The amplified microwave signal at GHz would be down-converted to few tens of MHz, and then sampled by digitizers at room temperature.
-The typical noise temperature of cryogenic HEMT is around several Kelvin.
-Considering the loss in channel from microwave signal emitted from cavity at $20\,$mK stage to the cryogenic HEMT placing at $4\,$K stage in refrigerator, the effective noise temperature $T_{eff}$ in detection channel could be higher than $10\,$K. With the development of superconducting quantum information technology, recent axion cavity experiments, like ADMX-Sidecar~\cite{Bartram:2021ysp}, QUAX-$a\gamma$~\cite{Alesini:2020vny}, etc. have applied JPAs as a pre-amplifier to enhance detection sensitivity.
-However, the possible deterioration of superconducting JPA in strong magnetic field environment and there are around $\sim-3\,$dB insertion loss from coaxial cables, switchers and circulators placed between the cavity and the quantum-limited amplifiers, $T_{eff}$ of detection channel is around four times higher than the Standard Quantum Limit(SQL)~\cite{Bartram:2021ysp}.
+Since the axion cavity is a single-photon emitter at low pulse rates, the major experimental bottleneck lies in the detection sensitivity of weak microwave signals at the single-photon level.
+To date, practical microwave single-photon detectors have yet to be realized~\cite{PhysRevX.10.021038,Blais:2020wjs,PhysRevLett.126.141302}.
+The main challenge is that the microwave photon energy is typically 4-5 orders of magnitude lower than that of an optical photon, and it is difficult for detectors to distinguish single-microwave photons from large noise backgrounds~\cite{PhysRevX.10.021038}.
+In the future, the integration of materials science, advanced nanofabrication techniques, and quantum technologies will be essential for realizing practical microwave single-photon detectors.
+Currently, a typical linear detector scheme for an axion cavity search consists of an amplification chain, which is a cryogenic HEMT amplifier as a preamplifier placed at the $4\,$K temperature stage in a dilution refrigerator, and subsequent room-temperature amplifiers.
+The amplified microwave signal at GHz was downconverted to a few tens of MHz and then sampled by digitizers at room temperature.
+The typical noise temperature of a cryogenic HEMT is approximately several Kelvin.
+Considering the loss in the channel from the microwave signal emitted from the cavity at the $20\,$mK stage to the cryogenic HEMT placed at the $4\,$K stage in the refrigerator, the effective noise temperature $T_{eff}$ in the detection channel could be higher than $10\,$K. With the development of superconducting quantum information technology, recent axion cavity experiments, such as ADMX-Sidecar~\cite{Bartram:2021ysp}, QUAX-$a\gamma$~\cite{Alesini:2020vny}, etc., have applied TWPAs or JPAs, respectively, as near quantum-limit preamplifiers to enhance detection sensitivity.
+However, there is possible deterioration of the superconducting JPA in a strong magnetic field environment, and there is approximately $\sim-3\,$dB insertion loss from coaxial cables, switchers and circulators placed between the cavity and the quantum-limited amplifiers $T_{eff}$ of the detection channel, which is approximately four times higher than the SQL~\cite{Bartram:2021ysp}.